 PROBLEMS TRAVELLING IN THE CAR WITH YOUR DOG

 Some owners have a nightmare with their dogs and the car, whether travelling in it or just being able to get them to go in it.
 If your dog is hyper nervous/scared or aggressively against getting in the car then help from a professional, experienced behaviourist will be required.
 If you do have a problem with the car then your dog for what ever reason has a bad association with the car.
 This bad association might have happened before you acquired your friend so what actually happened to give this association may never become apparent.
-It could be that your pet just has problems with your particular car, if possible you could try getting your dog into another willing friends or families car to find out.
+It could be that your pet just has problems with your particular car, so firstly I would try getting your dog into another willing friends or families car to find out.
 You probably couldn't change your car if this was the case so you would have to follow the following advice anyway but it would be nice to know as I have known some owners who have actually changed their cars (believe it or not).
-What I do think is a good idea is if when you go to pick up a new pup or dog from their old owners do it in a friends car, often a pup/dog gets a bad association to the car they go home in when leaving their mum and litter mates or old home and a lifelong problem with said car evolves, so if it is a friends car you pick them up in and then use your car in the future the bad association will not be with your car.
+What I do think is a good idea is if when you go to pick up a new pup or dog from their old owners do it in a friends car, often a pup/dog gets a bad association to the car they go home in when leaving their mum and litter mates or old home and a lifelong problem with said car evolves, so if it is a friends car you pick them up in and then use your car in the future the bad association might not be with your car (some dogs will generalise the bad association to any car).

 If you do have a problem with your car what you have to do is to try and turn this association with the car from a bad one to a good one, easier said than done but in most cases (unless the initial problem was very traumatic to them and makes the dog hyper nervous and scared) it should be sortable with out pharmacological (drugs) help.The route to this may take a while and will require serious time and effort but will be worth it as trips in the car for nice walks, holidays and to the vets should be trouble free for all.